 Peace versus Happiness

-When you are angry, depressed and fearful with awareness you can still have a deep level of peace from within even in these states that don’t feel the greatest.
+When you are angry, depressed and fearful, with awareness you can still have a deep level of peace from within, even when these states don’t feel good at all.

 Higher Consciousness Emotional Intelligence